 Non-custodial Parent Indicator - Nevada's default value for this field is 2 - No, not a non-custodial parent.
-Nevada does not provide assistance for to non-custodial parents.
+Nevada does not provide assistance to non-custodial parents.

-Date of Birth (Adult) - This date is validated by the case worker and is extracted from NOMADS/AMPS when the universe pull is done.
+Date of Birth (Adult) - This date is validated by the case worker and is extracted from NOMADS/AMPS.

-Relationship to Head-of-Household NOMADS has relationship code tables, the workers select from one Case workers select the appropriate relationship code in NOMADS/AMPS when they have identified and validated the relationship of the household members to the head of household.
+Relationship to Head-of-Household Case workers select the appropriate relationship code in NOMADS/AMPS when they have identified and validated the relationship of the household members to the head of household.
 These codes are mapped to the Federal codes for identifying the relationships to the head of household.

-Parent with Minor Child - Once the case has been identified as a 1 parent, 2 parents or child only case through the Type of Family for Work Participation process, this field is coded accordingly.
-The identification of parental relationship is verified and entered into NOMADS/AMPS by the case worker.
+Parent with Minor Child - The identification of parental relationship is verified and entered into NOMADS/AMPS by the case worker.